MK-212

 Pharmacodynamics

 In a 1977 study by Clineschidt and colleagues, they dosed mice with varying concentrations of MK-212, and observed its effects.[13]
 The result correlated very well to binding of indolealkylamine receptors, such as the serotonin and tryptamine receptors, which shows four characteristics.
-Namely, increased frequency of muscle twitching, increased twitching of the head,[8] "an increase in the strength of the crossed extensor reflex in the acutely spinalized rat", and the cause of complex motor syndrome.[13]
+Namely, increased frequency of muscle twitching, head twitches,[13][8] "an increase in the strength of the crossed extensor reflex in the acutely spinalized rat", and the cause of complex motor syndrome.[13]
+In a later study, MK-212 dose-dependently induced the head-twitch response when combined with the selective serotonin 5-HT2C receptor antagonist SB-242084.[10]
+In contrast to the preceding findings, MK-212 has been found to dose-dependently suppress the head-twitch response induced by the serotonergic psychedelic DOI, suggesting that serotonin 5-HT2C receptor activation may inhibit the head-twitch response.[14]